SIG-SDP: Sparse Interference Graph-Aided Semidefinite Programming for Large-Scale Wireless Time-Sensitive Networking: System Model and Problem Formulation

 \subsection{System Model}

 We consider a WTSN system, e.g., based on a 5G radio access network consisting of $K$ users and $A$ BSs, as illustrated in Fig. \ref{fig:system_model_wtsn}.
-The BSs are coordinated through a centralized controller.
+The BSs are coordinated through a centralized controller and forms a virtual cell \cite{bjornson2020making}, where the users' information is maintained at the central controller and is shared among the BSs once the users join the network.
 Here, we assume that users are sensors continuously collecting data to monitor critical information that must be reported to the BSs timely.
 Users return the data samples to BSs in the uplink encapsulated in a specific format with a constant length of $L$ in bits.
 All users and BSs are assumed to operate in the same channel with a bandwidth $B$ in Hertz (Hz).
 We denote the noise power spectral density as $\mathbb{N}_\mathrm{0}$ in Watts/Hz.
 All users and BSs are assumed to be synchronized in time, and the time is divided into slots indexed by $t$, where $t = 1, 2, \dots$.
 The duration of each slot is denoted as $\Delta_\mathrm{0}$ seconds.
+Since the sample delay is the processing time at the user and the BS plus the transmission duration of the packet.
+Then, to minimize the sample delay, we consider a time-division multiple access (TDMA) scheme \cite{rappaport2024wireless} where users' packets are spread over the available spectrum for given time-frequency resources, i.e., minimizing the packet transmission time\footnote{In this work, the slots are considered as time slots, but it can be extended to minimize other orthogonal slots in frequency or code domains subject to interference constraints.}.
 User transmissions are configured by semi-persistent scheduling \cite{jiang2007principle} with the same period $Z$.
 Users are divided into $Z$ slots in the period, e.g., $Z$ is a positive integer as

 Users in different slots transmit their packets separately in the period.
 Specifically, we denote the slots of user $1,\dots,K$ as $\mathbf{z}\triangleq[z_1,\dots,z_K]^{\rm T}$, where $z_k$ is user $k$'s slot satisfying